The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 By using PVGIS in this way, we were able to obtain consistent, reproducible photovoltaic production profiles that reflect regional climatic differences and common technical configurations, without introducing excessive complexity into the modeling process.
 It’s worth noting that, while real-world data from monitored PV systems might offer greater accuracy in principle, such datasets are often fragmented, inconsistent, or not openly available across all regions.
 Simulated data from PVGIS, on the other hand, ensures full spatial coverage and comparability, while still being grounded in satellite-based irradiance data and validated performance models.

 \textit{\textbf{Load Consumption Profiles}}

 To represent electricity consumption behavior for each prosumer category within the REC framework, we generated hourly demand profiles using nPro \citep{wirtz_npro_2023}, a profiling tool that provides synthetic yet behaviorally-informed load curves.
-The tool produces time series based on statistical models of daily and seasonal usage patterns for different consumer categories (residential, schools, commercial, office, and many others) under typical operational conditions \footnote{All prosumers are assumed to own electrical loads related to heating, cooling, and general electricity demand, except for residential prosumers, for which only cooling has been considered in order to model summer air-conditioning.
-For all loads, the default values provided by nPro have been retained, meaning that no additional calibration of consumption profiles was performed beyond the standard dataset assumptions.} .
-However, while these base profiles are useful in capturing the temporal distribution of consumption during the year, they do not by default reflect a specific relationship with local PV generation.
+The tool produces time series based on statistical models of daily and seasonal usage patterns for different consumer categories (residential, schools, commercial, office, and many others) under typical operational conditions. \footnote{All institutional prosumers are assumed to own electrical loads related to heating, cooling and general electricity demand.
+Therefore, default nPro load profiles were retained without additional calibration.
+For residential prosumers, the default residential electricity demand profile was used and an additional cooling load was included to model summer air-conditioning, according to the actual status quo in Italy \citep{istat2022_consumi_energetici} and without explicitly distinguishing between single-family houses and apartments within multi-family buildings, consistently with the market-level scope of the study.}However, while these base profiles are useful in capturing the temporal distribution of consumption during the year, they do not by default reflect a specific relationship with local PV generation.
 In particular, no predefined level of self-consumption (i.e., the portion of PV energy that is immediately consumed by the user) can be assumed unless demand and generation are explicitly aligned.
+Since PV capacities were derived from the proposed database of real installed PV capacity values for REC members in Italy (see Table \ref{table: databases comparison}), the PV generation side was not treated as a free calibration parameter.
+Therefore, within the adopted framework, variability in the self-consumption level was introduced by acting on the local demand profiles, while keeping PV generation constrained by realistic installed-capacity data.\\

-To introduce variability in this key parameter and explore its influence on community-level energy flows, we implemented a simple but effective adjustment strategy.
-The idea was to scale the demand profiles vertically to increase their overall magnitude, without altering their temporal pattern.
-This approach changes the extent to which demand and generation tend to coincide and allows us to control the self-consumption ratio, a value that is typically chosen when designing PV systems, in straightforward way.
+To introduce variability in this key parameter and explore its influence on community-level energy flows, we implemented a simplified calibration procedure for the demand profiles.
+The idea was to scale the profiles vertically to increase their overall magnitude, without altering their temporal pattern.
+This scaling should be interpreted as an engineering parametrization used to obtain alternative PV–demand matching conditions, rather than as an actual increase in the electricity demand submitted to the market model.
+This approach changes the extent to which demand and generation tend to coincide and allows us to control the self-consumption ratio, a value that is typically chosen when designing PV systems, in a straightforward way.\\